feathr-ai/feathr/README.md

 Feathr automatically computes your feature values and joins them to your training data, using point-in-time-correct semantics to avoid data leakage, and supports materializing and deploying your features for use online in production.

-## Running Feathr with 3 Simple Steps
+## Running Feathr on Azure with 3 Simple Steps

-Feathr has native cloud integration and getting started with Feathr is very straightforward.
-You only need three steps:
+Feathr has native cloud integration.
+To use Feathr on Azure, you only need three steps:

-1. Get the principal ID of your account by running `az ad signed-in-user show --query objectId -o tsv` in the link below (Select "Bash" if you are asked), and write down that value (something like `b65ef2e0-42b8-44a7-9b55-abbccddeefff`)
+1. Get the principal ID of your account by running `az ad signed-in-user show --query objectId -o tsv` in the link below (Select "Bash" if asked), and write down that value (something like `b65ef2e0-42b8-44a7-9b55-abbccddeefff`)

 [Launch Cloud Shell](https://shell.azure.com/bash)